 Recipe 2: Rainbow Ruins

-I had been seeing beautifully colored rainbow cupcakes all over the internet and was dying to use my new Wilton icing color set when choice number two hit me.
+I had been seeing beautifully colored rainbow cupcakes all over the internet and was dying to use my new when choice number two hit me.
 I was going to make RAINBOW CUPCAKES!
 It looked easy enough.
 Even though most of the multi-colored sweets I came across were made by adding color to cake mixes, I thought it would be just as easy–and a bunch more tasty–if I added color to a scratch cake.
 It was fool-proof, or so I thought.

 Rainbow Vanilla Cupcakes w/Whipped Cream Frosting

 1 cup granulated sugar